insurello/recruiting/Interviews.md

 In any interview situation there should not be more than 2 of us interviewing at the same time.
 It can be very intimidating to sit in front of a "full panel" of people judging you and it might cause the candidate to not show who she/he really is.
 It is still a good idea for the candidate to meet several people within the team and company so have different people be in charge of different steps of the process.

+In each meeting, think about the environment for the interview: avoid "panel positioning" (2 or more of us on one side and candidate alone on one side), a coffee table or lunch place could create an environment more suitable for creating a casual discussion and getting to know the person on the first meeting.
+Unless you are doing some kind of presentation test or stress test the more casual environment the better.

 Depending on the candidate we can have different tracks:
 ### Scenario 1
 Candidate with promising skills within our tech stack